Notebook of Avon Reah Smith-Ryan, 1942-1945

 seems almost cured.
 They eye specialist (Major [[?]]

-just won't mark me 'fit' but persists in 2a, in that I must
+just won't mark me 'fit' but persists in 2a, so that I must

-continue on yeast & rice polishing, and [[?]] for monthly
+continue on yeast & rice polishings, and [[?]] for monthly

 examinations.

 P.A.D. is the latest.
-IJA have directed as to prepare
+I.J.A have directed us to prepare

 our own schemes and to act on their [[?]].
 Major Hunt